 I ate plenty of delicious things over those four days in SF, but those cookies rank very close to the top of my list (the number one slot belongs to Fleur de Lys’ super-buttery bacon brioche).
 I could eat a pile of those cookies for breakfast, lunch and dinner for days on end, and still never grow tired of them.

-And since I can’t exactly afford to hop on a plane every time I need to satisfy a craving, figuring out a way to make the cookies at home seemed like a more cost-effective (and delicious) option.
+Since I can’t exactly afford to hop on a plane every time I need to satisfy a craving, figuring out a way to make the cookies at home seemed like a more cost-effective (and delicious) option.
 So I bravely set out to make a copycat cookie in my own kitchen, risking my waistline and butter supply in the process… because I’m just THAT dedicated.

 These aren’t exactly the cookies I had, but they’re darned close – addictively tender, sweet and aromatic all at the same time, with a golden saffron-yellow colour speckled with vanilla bean.
 I still haven’t figured out how to duplicate the slight chewiness of Blue Bottle’s version, but mine make up for it with a soft, almost-cakey texture.